Sierra Service Project’s (SSP) mission is:

 SSP is a Christian non-profit organization providing life-changing experiences through acts of service repairing homes in rural and urban communities.
 We invite middle school and high school youth and young adults to experience the profound power of serving people who have a culture and life experience different from their own.

-During our domestic Summer Program each year, approximately 1,400 youth and 400 adult volunteers from 180 churches and over 40 paid summer staff live, worship and work together on six different site locations.
-Together, their work results in over 100 safer, drier and more comfortable homes and community centers.
+During our domestic Summer Program each year, approximately 1,400 youth and 400 adult volunteers from 180 churches and over 40 paid summer staff live, worship and work together on 5 different site locations.
+Together, their work results in 100 safer, drier and more comfortable homes and community centers.

 Central Staff in Sacramento